Azamara Journey deck plans

 Each of the Azamara Journey cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Azamara Journey staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

 Azamara Journey cruise ship deck plan has a total of 355 staterooms for 686 passengers (max capacity is 781 guests), served by 410 crew/staff.
 The ship has 9 passenger decks, 4 restaurants, 5 lounges and bars, 2 pools (one Spa), 2 jacuzzies, 4 elevators, self-serve launderette (Deck 7).
 There are no dedicated kids or teen areas (clubs, playrooms) or special programming.
-Occasionally, mainly during summer or on holiday itineraries when there are 25 or more kids booked, for the duration of the cruise Royal Caribbean (RCI) provides the ship with a professional youth counselor.
+Occasionally, mainly during summer or on holiday itineraries when there are 25 or more kids booked, the shipowner provides a professional youth counselor.

 The Azamara Cruises Journey is a top luxury ship with all-inclusive fares.
 Azamara Club cruise prices include the following drinks and services (complimentary throughout the voyage):